Codyne/video-to-ascii-art/README.md

 # video-to-ascii-art
+For those who can only afford a terminal because graphics cards are too expensive but still need to get on video calls and watch movies.

 Takes in a video file as input and prints the video to the terminal as ascii art at the same frames per second as the video.

 Command line options: